Frequently Asked Questions

 The CALIFORNIA COLLEGE PROMISE GRANT application is for California residents, students eligible under AB 540 and under AB 1899 as determined by the Admissions or Registrar’s Office, and for homeless youth as determined by the Financial Aid Office.
 If you have not had your California residency or eligibility status determined by the Admissions or the Registrar or homeless status determined by the Financial Aid Office, see one of those offices to obtain the determination.
 California College Promise Grant eligibility cannot be determined until your status has been verified.

-How does a new student enroll?
+How does a student apply and register?

 What are the student learning outcomes?